-SCDD is currently advocating for the development of the Employment 1st Office in the legislature, as well as advocating to agencies including Department of Health and Human Services, Department of Developmental Services, Department of Rehabilitation, and the Governor's office to raise awareness of the need for a single leadership office to streamline employment services.
-We are presenting the proposal in the Assembly and Senate Budget Sub-committees on Human Services and cultivating champions in both houses.
+SCDD is currently advocating the Employment 1st Office in the legislature, and with the administration including the state Health and Human Services Agency, Department of Developmental Services, and Department of Rehabilitation to raise awareness of the need for a single leadership office to streamline employment services.

-As of May 2023, the coalition supporting the proposal is growing and includes agencies such as Disability Rights California, California APSE, Integrated Community Coalition, Disability Voices United, PathPoint, and Progressive Employment Concepts.
+As of June 2023, the coalition supporting the proposal includes Disability Rights California, California APSE, Inland Regional Center Integrated Community Coalition, Disability Voices United, PathPoint, and Progressive Employment Concepts.

-Education Priority
+2. Education Priority